MohamedTharwat21/ThinkInk/README.md

 # ThinkInk
-## This project aims to develop a groundbreaking system that can decode brain activity, specifically EEG signals, into text.
-By harnessing the power of machine learning, we strive to bridge the gap between thought and expression, enabling silent communication and empowering individuals with speech impairments.
+## This project aims to develop a system that can decode brain activity , specifically EEG signals, into text.
+By harnessing the power of deep learning and NLP, we seek to bridge the gap between thought and its expression in meaningful words , enabling silent communication and empowering individuals with speech impairments.

 ## Contents
 0. [Project Overview](#Project-Overview)